DanielJDufour/proj-turbo/README.md

 - reproject from [UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) to EPSG:4326 ~5x faster
 - zero dependencies
 - works great with [proj4js](https://www.npmjs.com/package/proj4)
+- isomorphic (works in the browser and in NodeJS)

 ## algorithm
 This basically checks if reprojection within the given bbox can be modeled by the following function without exceeding the error threshold.